Skip to footer content

 Can You Extract Barcodes and QR Codes Alongside Text?

 IronOCR can simultaneously recognize text and scan barcodes within the same document.
-This kind of dual functionality proves valuable for processing invoices, shipping labels, and inventory documents:
+This dual functionality is valuable for processing invoices, shipping labels, and inventory documents:

 using IronOcr;